Google Analytics Glossary

 How to track form submissions in Google Analytics?

-Next, select “Create a Custom Goal” from the options provided and then name your goal something easily recognizable, like “Form Submission.”
+Next, select “Create a Custom Goal” from the options provided.
+You may want to choose an easily recognizable such as “Form Submission.”
 From here, you will be asked to enter the URL of the page where users submit their forms — this could be an internal landing page or a confirmation page after they have signed up for something.
 Once you have entered the URL, click “Create Goal” and your goal will be created.

-Once you have created your goal, it’s time to set up an event in Google Analytics that will track when a user submits a form.
+Once you have created your goal, you should set up an event to track form submissions.
 To do this, click on the “Admin” tab again and select “Events” from the left-hand menu.
 Next, click on “New Event Tag” and name it something like “Form Submission.”

 How to track button clicks in Google Analytics?